The Vehicle Stability Control (VSC) is a system in a lot of Toyota & Lexus cars that help the car from sliding during harsh climatic conditions.

-Some people have criticized ESC systems for creating overconfident and careless drivers, but it has to be responsible for the reduction of many accidents – especially during snowy climatic conditions.
+Some people have criticized ESC systems for creating overconfident and careless drivers, but it has been responsible for the reduction of many accidents – especially during snowy climatic conditions.
 The VSC system works within the direction of the driver.

-According to a study conducted by the US National and Safety Administration in 2004, it was estimated that the use of ESC reduced the accidents by up to 35 percent.
-When it comes to SUVs those with ESC systems managed to avoid road accidents by 67 percent, later, an organization called US insurance institute for highway safety concluded that over 10,000 fatal crashes in 2006 would be avoided if the cars had ESC systems.
+According to a study conducted by the US National and Safety Administration in 2004, it was estimated that the use of ESC reduced accidents by up to 35 percent.
+When it comes to SUVs, those with ESC systems managed to avoid road accidents by 67 percent.
+Later, an organization called the US Insurance Institute for Highway Safety concluded that over 10,000 fatal crashes in 2006 would be avoided if the cars had ESC systems.

 How to reset the VSC light

 If you have a scan gauge then resetting the VSC light should not be difficult.
-However, you can first switch on the engine to ACC and long press the odometer until it reads the actual mileage.
+However, you can first switch on the engine to ACC and press the odometer, holding until it reads the actual mileage.
 Switch off the engine completely and turn it on again but this time pressing the odometer button.
 This should clear the VSC light.

 If this does not work, you could be having problems with the wheel sensors that relay information to the onboard computer.
-The sensors with time get worn out.
+The sensors get worn out with time.